pranjaladhi/coe-379l/project3/README.md

-# Performance Evaluation of CNN and ANN Models on Prediction Building Damage
+# Project 3: Deployed CNN and ANN Models using Docker for making Building Damage Predictions

 ## Installation